FAQ - Graduating Class of 2017 Survey

-There are many good reasons to participate in the project.
-Filling out the questionnaire offers you an opportunity to reflect on your own individual experiences as a student.
+There are many good reasons to participate.
+Completing the questionnaire provides an opportunity for you to reflect on your individual experiences as a student.
 When you participate, you are also making an important contribution to improving the following:

 Subsequent generations of students will benefit from these improvements.

-The randomly generated personal access code (PIN) that has been or will be sent to you by mail has two functions:
+The randomly generated personal access code (PIN) that has been sent to you by post has two functions:

-1. It is not possible to participate in the survey without an access code.
-This ensures that the survey can only be filled out by people who are part of the correct group.
-Each PIN is only assigned one time, and authorizes the holder to fill out the survey in full one time.
-During the survey period, you can use the same PIN to re-access the survey at any time and continue from where you left off as long as you have not completed the survey on a final basis.
-It is not possible to draw any conclusions whatsoever regarding individuals via the access code.
+- During the survey period, you can use the same PIN to re-access the survey at any time and continue from where you left off as long as you have not completed the survey on a final basis.